veyon/docs/admin/introduction.rst

 About Veyon
 -----------

 Veyon is a free and open source software for computer monitoring and class room management.
-It allows to monitor and control computer rooms as well as to interact with users, e.g. students.
+It allows monitoring and controlling computer rooms as well as to interact with users, e.g. students.
 The following features are available in Veyon:

 * Monitoring: overview of a (class) room with screen contents of computers being shown in thumbnails
 * Remote view or control computers